 Definition of mutation:

-“Due to the replication errors, exposure to mutagens and viral infections changes or alterations occur in a DNA sequence which causes genetic abnormalities, is known as mutation.”
+“By the replication errors, exposure to mutagens and viral infections change or alteration occurs in a DNA sequence that causes genetic abnormalities, known as mutation.”

 Type of Gene mutations:

-Inversion– When some gene sequences inverted and inserted back into the original sequence, it is known as inversion mutation.
+Inversion– When a gene sequence inverts and inserts back into the original sequence, it is known as inversion mutation.

 Duplication– The mutation is known as duplication when some nucleotides or a single nucleotide are duplicated or copied in a gene sequence.

 Other types of gene mutations:

 Genetic Mutation from wild-type to mutant or evolution of new mutation from wild-type allele is known as a forward mutation.
 The forward mutation leads to the evolution of new traits in the population.